microsoft/PowerApps-Samples/cds/orgsvc/C#/ReciprocalConnection/README.md

 1. Perform initial request and cache the results, including the `DataToken`
 1. Update the records created in [Setup](#setup)
 1. Perform a second request, this time passing the `DataVersion` with the `DataToken` value retrieved from the initial request.
-1. Show the entity changes returned by the second request
+1. Show the table changes returned by the second request

 ### Clean up